tiancity-NJU/da-faster-rcnn-PyTorch/README.md

    - the format of datasets is similar with VOC,you just need to split train.txt to train_s.txt and train_t.txt

-   - you can also download the dataset here[]
+   - you can also download the dataset [here]

 ### Train and Test

-1. train the model,you need to download the pretrained model [vgg_caffe](https://github.com/jwyang/faster-rcnn.pytorch） which is different with pure pytorch pretrained model
+1.train the model,you need to download the pretrained model [vgg_caffe](https://github.com/jwyang/faster-rcnn.pytorch） which is different with pure pytorch pretrained model

 2.change the dataset root path in /lib/model/utils/config.py and some dataset dir path in  /lib/datasets/cityscape.py